Updated: May 14, 2026

 • Data and technology gaps that prevent meaningful personalization and account intelligence.

-To determine if your business is truly ready for ABM, consider the following:
+To determine if your business is truly ready for ABM, consider:

 1. Define an ideal customer profile (ICP) using data-driven insights to understand challenges, pain points, and decision triggers.